ParallelMaths/parallel/pages/8-14-ada-lovelace.md

 ---

-By trial and error, you should have worked out that the only place you can start from C in the bottom right corner (or the unlabelled bottom left corner).
+By trial and error, you should have worked out that the only place you can start from is C in the bottom right corner (or the unlabelled bottom left corner).
 Why?
 In fact, you have to start at one of the bottom corners and end at the other bottom corner.
-If you count the number lines connected to each of the intersections, the total is always even apart from the two bottom right and left corners, which have 3 lines.
+If you count the number of lines connected to each of the intersections, the total is always even apart from the two bottom right and left corners, which have 3 lines.
 This odd number of connections turns out to be crucial, and we’ll return to it in the next Parallelogram.
 :::